DebonairSM/vsol-analyst/README.md

 - Verify your OPENAI_API_KEY is valid at https://platform.openai.com/api-keys
 - Check that you have available credits in your OpenAI account

+## Tips for Best Results

+### Working with Spreadsheets
+- Upload spreadsheets early in the conversation for context
+- Use descriptive sheet names (they appear in requirements documentation)
+- Include headers in row 1 of each sheet for accurate field identification
+- Discuss the spreadsheet data with Sunny to provide context about field meanings
+- Multiple spreadsheets can be uploaded per project

+### Working with Images
+- Upload screenshots of existing systems, mockups, or diagrams
+- The AI will analyze and describe what it sees
+- Images help Sunny understand visual requirements and workflows
+- Clear, high-contrast images work best

+### Extracting Requirements
+- Have a thorough conversation before extracting requirements
+- Discuss pain points, goals, users, and workflows
+- Upload relevant files during the conversation
+- All context is preserved and included in the extraction

 ## Future Enhancements

 - Multiple companies per user